sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 <a name="SetupTask6"></a>
 #### Setup Task 6 - Run the Setup Script ####

-In order to run the exercises in this module, you will need to set up your environment first. **If you have completed Module 1, skip this section**.
+In order to run the exercises in this module, you will need to set up your environment first. **If you have completed Module 1 or 2, skip this task**.

 1. Open a **Windows PowerShell** command prompt and `cd` to the Modules **Source** folder.